RB JEROME BEL

 with the help of Ménagerie de Verre (Paris), for providing studio spaces

-thanks to Sébastien Allard, Cédric Andrieux et Raphaelle Delaunay/CNSMDP, Carolin Brandl/Choreographing Politic au Bode-Museum (Berlin), Salomon Bausch, Ismaël Dia and Annette Reschke/Pina Bausch Foundation, Claire Le Gouic, Anne Martin, Baptiste Morizot, Madeline Ritter.
+thanks to Sébastien Allard, Cédric Andrieux et Raphaelle Delaunay/CNSMDP, Carolin Brandl/Choreographing Politic au Bode-Museum (Berlin), Salomon Bausch, Ismaël Dia et Annette Reschke/Pina Bausch Foundation, Ana Janevski/MoMA, Laetitia Dosch, Valérie Dréville, Claire Le Gouic, Baptiste Morizot, Madeline Ritter

 R.B.
 Jérôme Bel receives the help of Direction régionale des affaires culturelles d'Île-de-France – Ministery of Culture.

-Jérome Bel is associated artist to Le Quartz – scène nationale de Brest and to Centre national de la danse (Pantin)
+Jérome Bel is associated artist to Le Quartz – scène nationale de Brest, Centre national de la danse (Pantin) and Comédie de Caen CDN de Normandie

 www.jeromebel.fr

 How do we bring the living world into the world of dance?
 How do we bring non-human lives into human bodies?
-It is this paradox that the choreographer Jérôme Bel and the art historian Estelle Zhong Mengual invite us to explore in the form of a guided tour, a stroll from dance to dance.
-Through several selected pieces belonging to the repertoire of Western art dance, the two curators question the different strategies invented by choreographers to tackle the seemingly impossible challenge of becoming bodies other than our own: plants, animals, natural elements.
+It is this paradox that the choreographer Jérôme Bel and the art historian Estelle Zhong Mengual invite us to explore.
+Through several selected pieces belonging to the repertoire of Western art dance, they question the different strategies invented by choreographers to tackle the seemingly impossible challenge of becoming bodies other than our own: plants, animals, natural elements.

 Most of these ancient dances are shown from our present time: that of the ecological crisis.
-This "exhibition of dances" proposes to experience in vivo the relationships that choreographers have created with the living world, and thus to enrich our forms of sensitivity towards it, to dig a little deeper into its central place in our common world.
+This performance proposes to experience in vivo the relationships that choreographers have created with the living world, and thus to enrich our forms of sensitivity towards it, to dig a little deeper into its central place in our common world.